-The Oneida Nation is authorized to offer sports betting following an amendment to their compact with the state.
+Certain tribal casinos in the state are authorized to offer sports betting pursuant to the terms of their compacts with the state.

-The Oneida Nation’s tribal-state compact allows for remote wagering on land owned by the tribe or held in trust for the tribe by the federal government that contains a commercial building owned or leased by the tribe.
+Certain compacts allow for remote wagering on land owned by the tribe or held in trust for the tribe by the federal government.

 INITIAL LICENSING FEE